 The third element of the remuneration mix is long-term incentives.
-The purpose of this element is to attract and reward key staff members whose contribution within the next three to five years is viewed as critical, and whose retention is regarded as a priority.
+The purpose of this element is to attract and reward key staff members whose contribution within the next three- to five years is viewed as critical, and whose retention is regarded as a priority.
 A long-term incentive scheme, the Conditional Share Plan ("CSP"), was introduced in 2008 in place of the previous share option scheme, and was amended in 2009.
-Due to ongoing lack of liquidity of the Company shares in the market and the consequential impact on the share price, the Board decided during November 2011 to discontinue new awards under the CSP scheme for an indefinite period, and to convert existing unvested awards to a new performance-based Conditional Phantom Share Plan ("CPSP") - a deferred bonus scheme settled in cash.
+Due to ongoing lack of liquidity of the Company's shares in the market and the consequential impact on the share price, the Board decided during November 2011 to discontinue new awards under the CSP scheme for an indefinite period and to convert existing unvested awards to a new performance-based Conditional Phantom Share Plan ("CPSP") - a deferred bonus scheme settled in cash.
 Conditional awards are made annually to participants on the basis of their job grade as a percentage of their cost to company packages.
-Participants are selected from eligible employees (earning above R300k per annum) who can have an impact on the future strategic growth of the Company.
-Awards will normally vest three years after the grant date, and will be settled in cash.
-The value of a phantom share is a function of the net asset value of the Company on vesting date, and a percentage (as determined by the Remuneration Committee) of the median price to book ratio of the four major banks in South Africa.
+Participants are selected from eligible employees (earning above R300 000 per annum) who can have an impact on the future strategic growth of the Company.
+Awards will normally vest three years after the grant date and will be settled in cash.
+The value of a phantom share is a function of the net asset value of the Company on vesting date, and a percentage (as determined by the Remuneration Committee) of the median price to book ratio of the four major banks in South

+Africa.
 The number of phantom shares vesting to determine the cash settlement will be subject to performance criteria set by the Remuneration Committee, and approved by the Board.
 Vesting of awards will occur within a range of 25% to 175% of the original conditional awards made, depending on whether performance conditions are achieved.
 Performance conditions are based on the achievement of specified targets for growth in Group earnings and return on equity.
-The key drivers of earnings and return on equity, measured over a three-year period, would allow for the longer-term impact of short-term decisions to manifest itself.
-PWC Remchannel provided expert input to the Remuneration Committee as part of the design of the CSP and the CPSP schemes.
+The key drivers of earnings and return on equity, measured over a three-year period, would allow for the longer-term impact of shortterm decisions to manifest.
+PwC Remchannel provided expert input to the Remuneration Committee as part of the design of the CSP and the CPSP schemes.
+In July 2014 the shortand long-term schemes were independently reviewed by PwC Remchannel, who concluded that both schemes were still meeting the original objectives and were in alignment with industry trends.

 The CSP scheme and/or the share option scheme may be reinstituted by the Board, at their discretion, at a future date.
-All of the long-term incentive schemes include protection of participants in the event of a change of control or similar corporate action.
-The CPSP scheme is considered to be particularly suitable to the Group, following its delisting from the JSE in 2012.
+All of the longterm incentive schemes include protection of participants in the event of a change of control or similar corporate action.
+The CPSP scheme is considered to be particularly suitable to the Group following its delisting from the JSE in 2012.